palakaggarwal27/Fin_Pulse_Android/README.md

 Most finance apps fail because they require discipline—you have to remember to log every coffee, every commute, and every transfer.
 Fin-Pulse flips the script:

-*   **Proactive, Not Reactive:** Instead of waiting for you to log an expense, Fin-Pulse "listen" for transactions via notifications and SMS, presenting a 1-tap confirmation bubble immediately after a payment.
+*   **Proactive, Not Reactive:** Instead of waiting for you to log an expense, Fin-Pulse "listens" for transactions via notifications and SMS, presenting a 1-tap confirmation bubble immediately after a payment.
 *   **Privacy-First Automation:** Unlike apps that scrape your bank accounts via vulnerable APIs, Fin-Pulse works entirely on-device.
 You choose exactly which apps (PhonePe, GPay, Paytm, etc.) it monitors.
 *   **A "Learning" Brain:** It doesn't just use static rules.
 Through the AI Training Lab, you teach the app how to read *your* specific bank's language.
 It learns to map cryptic UPI IDs to human names.
 *   **Luxury Utility:** Designed with a high-end "Emerald-on-Dark" aesthetic, Fin-Pulse treats your data with the elegance of a luxury watch.